Sulfates In Shampoos Explained: Shampoo Friend or Foe?

 Carcinogens Lurking In Your Shampoo Bottle

-Amines / diethanolamine and triethanolamine (TEA – triethanolamine and DEA – diethanolamine) / MEA (Monoethanolamine): all of these are used as emulsifiers and foaming agents in shampoos, conditioners, shaving creams, shower gels, bath foams, soaps, creams, lotions and decorative cosmetics.
+Amines / diethanolamine and triethanolamine (TEA – triethanolamine and DEA – diethanolamine) / MEA (Monoethanolamine): all of these are emulsifiers and foaming agents found in shampoos, conditioners, shaving creams, shower gels, bath foams, soaps, creams, lotions and decorative cosmetics.

 Triethanolamine and diethanolamine are carcinogens in their pure form.
 When used often, they might cause irritation, itching, allergies and dermatitis.
 In combination with other components, they even start a chemical reaction and nitrates.
-The combination of TEA with SLS (SLES) is particularly dangerous for your health and for your children.
+The combination of TEA with SLS (SLES) is particularly dangerous for your health.
 Diethanolamine easily penetrates into the skin and collects in internal organs, causing damage to kidneys, liver and even the brain.

 Sodium Myreth Sulfate is also a mixture of organic compounds used as a component of detergents with surface-active properties.
-It is used for similar purposes just like other sulfates you have already read about in this article.
-The only difference is that it may contain residues of ethylene oxide, dioxane and formaldehyde, which are all highly reactive and potentially carcinogenic substances.
+It has a similar purposes as other sulfates mentioned.
+A key difference is that it may contain residues of ethylene oxide, dioxane and formaldehyde, which are all highly reactive and potentially carcinogenic substances.

-Registered as a food additive E514, which stabilizes the consistency of the product and is used in the preparation of various bakery products, soft drinks, cheese.
+Registered as a food additive E514, stabilizes the consistency of the product and is aids in the preparation of various bakery products, soft drinks, cheese.